BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 Since the Netflix challenge, this approach was very popular in the recommender systems.
 If $V$ matrix represents
 $n$ users rating $p$ movies, then $W$ matrix represents the characterization of each of the $n$ users in terms of $k$ psychological parameters (e.g. how much the user likes humour, violence, sentimentality etc.) and $H$ matrix characterizes each of $p$ movies in terms of these $k$ scales - how humorous, violent, sentimental etc. they are.

-Obvious application is data imputation - most of the user reviews are missing, hence, we need to predict user ratings for movies they haven't seen and suggest the movies with the highest expected ratings.
+An obvious application of NMF is data imputation - most of the user reviews are missing, hence, we need to predict user ratings for movies they haven't seen and suggest the movies with the highest expected ratings.

 ### NMF as a special case of k-means